gms-bbg/gamess-issues/ISSUE_TEMPLATE.md

     (examples: `sockets, Intel MPI, MVAPICH, MPICH, MS-MPI, OpenMPI`)
 - [ ] An input file (if applicable) to reproduce the issue.

+- (Optional) A copy of your install.info file.

    If the input file is more than 50 lines then please send it as an attachment to the following email address (issuetracker@si.msg.chem.iastate.edu) with the subject being the title of the issue.